 Predictive maintenance for industry 4.0 is a method of preventing asset failure by analyzing production data to identify patterns and predict issues before they happen.
 Organizations are implementing predictive maintenance analytics in a range of ways, from targeted solutions for a single machine part, to factory-wide deployments for increasing OEE throughout the production line.
 Predictive Maintenance initiatives saved organizations $17B in 2018.
 The market for Predictive Maintenance solutions in 2018 has reached $3.3B and is forecasted to grow at 39% to $23.5B by 2024.

 Combining IIoT sensors with manufacturing equipment enables condition-based maintenance alerts.
 These sensors record temperature, humidity and other atmospheric conditions in the working environment, the composition of materials used, and the impact that shipping container/vehicle environmental conditions have had or may have on the product.
 All this information is beneficial to quality control.

-Equipment can sustain damage over time, so by having IoT sensors that can actively monitor the temperature, vibrations and other factors that could be causing problematic operating conditions is helpful in facility management.
-By establishing this kind of conditional awareness of machinery condition, manufacturers can reduce costs, increase operational efficiency, conserve energy and reduce machine downtime.
+Equipment can sustain damage over time, so having IoT sensors that can actively monitor the temperature, vibrations and other factors that could be causing problematic operating conditions is helpful in facility management.
+By establishing this kind of conditional awareness of machinery conditions, manufacturers can reduce costs, increase operational efficiency, conserve energy and reduce machine downtime.